 - Acceleration – The period from toe off to maximum knee flexion in order for the foot to clear the ground

 - Mid-swing – The period between maximum knee flexion and the forward movement of the tibia (shin bone) to a vertical position

 - Deceleration – The end of the swing phase before heel strike

 When running, a higher proportion of the cycle is swing phase as the foot is in contact with the ground for a shorter period.
 Because of this there is now no double stance phase, and instead there is a point where neither feet are in contact with the ground, this is called the float phase.
 As running speed increases, stance phase becomes shorter and shorter.

-The first thing to do is have your gait cycle observed by a professional.
-The corrections can be as simple as changing footwear or using custom orthotic inserts.
+First, have your gait cycle observed by a professional.
+Then address the findings.
+Corrections can be as simple as changing footwear or using custom orthotic inserts.
 Moreover, a Physical Therapist at One on One Physical Therapy will tailor an exercise program to help even out muscle strength and flexibility so your gait is efficient and injuries can be avoided in the future.